Alcohol law: Iran

 Prior to the establishment of the Islamic republic, alcohol was accessible in Iran.
 Ancient Persia was known for its wine and it was even common for Saffarid and Samanid rulers.
 After the Iranian revolution in 1979, alcohol became completely illegal for Muslims, however there is a major black market and underground scene for alcohol.
 A popular moonshine is Aragh sagi, distilled from raisins.
 Smuggling alcohol into Iran is highly illegal and is punishable by death.
 The only legal alcohol in Iran is home production for recognized non-Muslim minorities such as Armenians, Assyrians, and Zoroastrians.
 The Jewish community in Iran is also allowed to produce and drink its own wine for the Sabbath.

 Iraq

-What is now Iraq is one of the oldest producers of beer.
-Buying alcohol is especially prevalent in larger cities by shops owned by Christians.
-Parts ruled by the Islamic State of Iraq and the Levant completely banned alcohol, with a death penalty.
-In 2016, the Iraqi parliament passed a law banning alcohol, fining 25 million Iraqi dinars however it is unclear how it can be enforced and could be struck down by the Supreme Court.
-The president at the time, Fuad Masum called for the law to be revised.
+Mesopotamia, now known as Iraq is a region that is one of the oldest producers of beer.
+Buying alcohol is especially prevalent in larger cities by shops owned by Christians, especially in Baghdad.
+Parts ruled by the Islamic State of Iraq and the Levant completely banned alcohol, with a death penalty being enforced for alcohol consumption.
+In 2016, the Iraqi parliament passed a law banning alcohol, with a fine of 25,000,000 IQD.

+As of March 2025, alcohol is still sold in Baghdad.